 Car accidents happen every day in New York City – over 300 of them on average.
 The hustle and bustle of the city isn’t conducive to careful driving, and there are so many people and sights that drivers can easily become distracted.
+Car collisions, car crashes, and motor vehicle accidents are common scenarios where joint and several liability may apply.
 Motor vehicle crashes aren’t the only type of personal injury accident that New Yorkers fall victim to.
+In New York State, motor vehicle liability is determined based on the degree of fault and the specific circumstances of the accident.
 If a car accident, slip and fall accident, construction site incident, or other type of accident causes you to be injured, liability and fault will play a major role in your claim for damages.
+Each party involved in an accident may be held responsible, and several parties can share liability depending on their actions.
+In the context of accidents, negligent parties are those whose actions or inactions cause harm to others and can be held accountable under the law.
+Accident claims in New York often involve multiple defendants because properties, vehicles, and worksites are frequently owned or operated by more than one party, which increases the likelihood that joint liability principles will apply.

 New York’s Comparative Negligence Law